example42/puppet-tp/README.md

 ## The Universal Installer

-[Tiny Puppet](http://www.tiny-puppet.com) is single Puppet module that manages virtually any application.
+[Tiny Puppet](http://www.tiny-puppet.com) is single Puppet module that manages virtually any application on any Operating System:

-It can replace or integrate existing component application modules.

-It features:
+    puppet module install example42-tp
+    puppet tp install <any_app>

+It can be used inside Puppet manifests or directly from the command line.

+Features:

-  - Quick, easy to use, standard, coherent, powerful interface to the managed resources
+  - Quick, easy to use, standard, coherent, powerful interface to applications installation and their config files management.

   - Out of the box and easily expandable support for most common Operating Systems